 School of Medicine

-The Institute of Genetic Medicine has maintains several large centers funded in part by the National Institutes of Health.
+The Department of Genetic Medicine maintains several large centers funded in part by the National Institutes of Health.
 These research resources have a long history at Johns Hopkins and provide the foundation for innovative research, as well as providing services and information to scientists around the world.

 Online Mendelian Inheritance in Man

 OMIM, is an encyclopedia of genetic disorders, their clinical features and the genes that contribute to them.
 The database contains information on thousands of so-called Mendelian conditions, disorders caused by errors in a single gene.
 The database was developed 50 years ago by Victor McKusick and is now maintained by Ada Hamosh, MD, MPH, and her team.
 OMIM is used by medical geneticists and investigators around the world.